mikeotizels/Mikeotizels/LISENSE.md

 components of the Original Version, by changing formats or by porting the Font Software to a new environment.

-"Author" refers to any designer, engineer, programmer, technical writer or other person who contributed to the Font Software.
+"Author" refers to any Developer, engineer, programmer, technical writer or other person who contributed to the Font Software.

 PERMISSION & CONDITIONS